LukasKastern/boringssl/README.md

 ## Updating upstream boringssl
-We built boringssl by utilizing the [sources.json](https://github.com/google/boringssl/blob/main/gen/sources.json) it provides.
+We build boringssl by utilizing the [sources.json](https://github.com/google/boringssl/blob/main/gen/sources.json) it provides.

 This file is used to generate the build graph.
 Sadly I haven't found a way to access it directly from the dependency.